-Emphasizes advanced photographic and digital imaging techniques, expanding on knowledge and skills acquired in GD 126ABCD and 210.
-Focuses on various applications of commercial photography including portraiture, tabletop, still life and photo-illustration.
+Focuses on advanced photographic and digital imaging techniques, expanding on knowledge and skills acquired in GD 126 and 210.
+Covers various applications of commercial photography including portraiture, tabletop, still life and photo-illustration.
 Unlike most fine art oriented photography classes, this course will present aesthetic and technical aspects of photography as they pertain to graphic communication and commercial art.

-217 WEB GRAPHICS 3 UNITS
+217 WEB GRAPHICS

-Recommended Preparation: "C" grade or higher or "Pass" in CIS 212 or equivalent or basic computer and Internet skills and ability to create and upload a simple website, GD 126ABCD or equivalent or ability to use Adobe Photoshop to create digital images.

-2 hours lecture.
-3 hours laboratory
+Recommended Preparation: "C" grade or higher or "Pass" in CIS 212 or equivalent or basic computer and Internet skills and ability to create and upload a simple website, GD 126 or equivalent or ability to use Adobe Photoshop to create digital images.
+2 hours lecture, 3 hours laboratory

 Focuses on the creation of attractive, usable web interfaces and graphic elements.
 Students will use Photoshop to design and develop common web design elements as they explore information design, screen design and navigation design.
+CSU.
+UC

-222 FLASH WEB ANIMATION 3 UNITS
+222 FLASH WEB ANIMATION 3 UNITS Prerequisite: None